brajeshwar/brajeshwar.github.io/_posts/2012/2012-01-23-national-defense-authorization-act-2012-gives-americans-a-taste-of-their-own-medicine.md

----
-layout: post
-title: National Defense Authorization Act 2012 gives Americans a taste of their own Medicine
+# National Defense Authorization Act 2012 gives Americans a taste of their own Medicine
----

 The initial cloud of smoke has cleared on 2012's [National Defense Authorization Act](http://en.wikipedia.org/wiki/National_Defense_Authorization_Act_for_Fiscal_Year_2012) and we are still no better informed about the extent of its newly formed ambiguous power than we were when it was passed two weeks ago.